Smo17817/Smo17817/README.md

 </p>

 ## My Projects 🛠️
-📍 I'm currently working on a Flutter App that automatically sends a message to a contact when you reach a certain location;
+📍 I'm currently working on a Flutter App that automatically sends a message to a contact when you reach a certain location; <br>
-📍 I'm working on creating 3D environments with Unity for an inclusive educational experience for students with ADHD with my University.
+📍 I'm working on creating 3D environments with Unity for an inclusive educational experience for students with ADHD with my University. <br>

 ## My Stats 🔥
 <div>